jiao2560/Technical-Assignment-Junior-Node-Operator/README.md

 # Junior Node Operator – Technical Assignment   -- By Wenbo Jiao
 Thank you for reviewing this submission.
-If you need any further information, fell free to contact me at wbj0706@gmail.com at any time.
+If you need any further information, feel free to contact me at wbj0706@gmail.com at any time.

 This repository contains my completed submission for the **Gateway.fm Junior Node Operator** technical assignment.